Samuel Hamilton Walker

 Samuel Hamilton Walker (February 24, 1817 – October 9, 1847) was an American army officer.
 He served as a Texas Ranger captain and officer of the Republic of Texas and the United States armies.
 Walker served in several armed conflicts, including the American Indian Wars and the Mexican–American War.

 Biography

 Samuel Hamilton Walker was born on February 24, 1817, at Toaping Castle, Maryland, to Nathan and Elizabeth (Thomas) Walker, and was the fifth of seven children.
+He owned a slave named David.

 Military career

 Walker enlisted in the Washington City Volunteers for the Creek Indian Campaign in Alabama in 1836.
-The following year he mustered out and worked as a scout in Florida until 1841.
+The following year he mustered out.
+He managed a hotel in Iola, Florida from 1837 through 1840.
 He arrived in Galveston, Texas in 1842 and served under Captain Jesse Billingsley against a Mexican invasion led by General Adrian Woll.
 Walker was captured on December 26, 1842, and marched to Mexico City as a prisoner of war.
 He survived what became known as the Black Bean Episode and was held prisoner for two years before he escaped to Louisiana and returned to Texas.